Amphetamine Screen (Urine)

 This test looks for amphetamine in your urine.
 Amphetamine is a drug that stimulates

 your central nervous system.
-It can show up in your urine long after you've taken
+It can show up in your urine for 1 to 3 days after you've

 Amphetamine is a commonly used street drug.
 It makes users feel very alert and have

 lots of energy.
 Stimulants like amphetamine and methamphetamine can also make the

 user feel very happy.
 But they can also make users feel very agitated and have delusions